rellermeyer/course_os/kernel/src/vm/README.md

 physical page allocation.
 A general overview of how this is done and the methods available can be found in its [header](include/pmm.h).

-And finally after the PMM has been initialized it will clear the pointer to the user pagetable (which was temporarily set).
+And finally after the PMM has been initialized it will clear the pointer to the user pagetable (which was temporarily set);
+flush the caches and return.

 ## Memory map